Announcing Preschool and Kindergarten Group Class!

 There is no doubt that music lessons teach children more useful life skills than any other activity.
 Through violin lessons teach skills such as problem solving, patience, cooperation, bravery, and, of course, an appreciation for art and beauty.
 Miss Morgan uses principles from her background in Neuroscience, the Suzuki method, as well as her own experience as a professional musician, to develop an engaging, sequential approach for learning violin skills.
 Morgan believes that all of her students will not only grow into talented musicians but will be the bright, thoughtful leaders of our next generation.

 > > > Learn more

 Violin & Viola Lessons

-My approach combines my skills as a string player with my BA in Neuroscience, providing me with a deep understanding of how we learn the violin both physically and musically.
-For older, perhaps experienced students, I use a traditional approach to teaching infused with strong foundation in technique from my studies and my extensive Suzuki training.
-In addition to classical repertoire, once a year my students learn American and international folk music inspired for the fiddle.
+Morgan’s approach combines her skills as a string player with her background in Neuroscience, providing a deep understanding of how we learn the violin both physically and musically.
+For her older, perhaps experienced students, Morgan may use a more traditional approach to teaching infused with strong foundation in technique.
+In addition to classical repertoire, toward the end of the school year Morgan encourages her students to learn American and international folk music inspired for the fiddle.

 > > > Learn more